Invasive species in the United States: Hawaii

-Measures to prevent the introduction and spread of invasive species are coordinated by the Hawaii Invasive Species Council.
-Currently the council is broken into five committees which focus on different areas of invasive species control.
+The Hawaii Invasive Species Council coordinates measures to prevent the introduction and spread of invasive species.
+Currently, the council is broken into five committees, which focus on different areas of invasive species control.
 These focus areas are: prevention, management of established pests, increased public awareness, research and technology, and monetary resources.

-Currently, Hawaii requires inspection of any and all plant, animal and microorganism transports.
+Currently, Hawaii requires inspection of all transport of plants, animals, and microorganisms.
 This includes transports from the mainland in addition to transports occurring between islands.
 Travelers are required to fill out a declaration form for each journey.
 Failure to declare these transports can result in up to one year imprisonment or a $250,000 fine.
 Many potential invasives or carriers for invasives require permits and quarantine periods before entry to the state is allowed.

-In addition, there are other preventative measures such as a hotline for reporting sightings of known potential invaders like the brown tree snake.
+In addition, there are other preventive measures, such as a hotline for reporting sightings of known potential invaders, like the brown tree snake.